HerrPfister/Flashcard/README.md

 A simple `flashcard` component to demonstrate storybook and the css flip animation.

-> This is an example for [DEV article](https://dev.to/herrpfister/storybook-experience-your-components-in-isolation-e61) that I wrote.
+> This is an example for a [DEV article](https://dev.to/herrpfister/storybook-experience-your-components-in-isolation-e61) that I wrote.
 However, it is still a fully functional component.
 Use it however you want!

 ## How to use?